 Less Than Significant Impact.
 The Project site is located in Southern California, a seismically active area and susceptible to the effects of seismic activity include rupture of earthquake faults.
-The proposed development site lies outside of any Alquist Priolo Special Studies Zone (Appendix D).
+The proposed development site lies outside of any Alquist Priolo Special Studies Zone1.
 There is no impact to this criterion, and no mitigation is required.
+The closest fault is the Ord Mountains Fault, which is part of the Noth Frontal Thrust System, located approximately 10 miles to the east of the Project Site.

-• Strong seismic ground shaking?
+Strong seismic ground shaking?